RWS/Sdl-Community/README.md

 We encourage everyone who is interested to contribute, either by fixing some issues, implementing new features or improving the documentation.
 To contribute, clone this repository, make the changes and send us a [pull request](http://www.codenewbie.org/blogs/how-to-make-a-pull-request) with your changes.

-You can also use this repository for learning by reading and tinkering with real Trados Studio plugins.
-Please find the documentation [here](http://appstore.sdl.com/developers/sdk.html).

 If you have any questions, don't hesitate to ask on the [Language Developer Community](https://community.rws.com/archive/language-developers).

 ## Getting started